 Congregational Vitality Assessment

-CVA Single Congregation Version is free.
+CVA Single Congregation Version is available for a nominal fee.
 It can be completed by a single congregational leader or a representative congregational leadership group (the latter is preferred).

-The CVA Single Congregation Version is made available free of charge to congregations of all denominations and religions by a partnership between The FaithX Project and the Episcopal Church Foundation.
+The CVA Single Congregation Version is made available to congregations of all denominations and religions by a partnership between The FaithX Project and the Episcopal Church Foundation.

 Frequently Asked Questions (FAQs) about the Congregational Vitality Assessment (CVA)